ilich/terraform-aws-neo4j-community/README.md

 ## Security Considerations

 1. **Instance Access**: No SSH access - uses AWS Systems Manager Session Manager for secure console access
 2. **Neo4j Ports**: Ports 7474 and 7687 are open to 0.0.0.0/0 by default.
-Consider restricting to specific IP ranges by modifying the security group
+Restrict access to specific IP ranges using the `allowed_cidr_blocks` variable for production deployments
 3. **Password Management**:
    - Password is stored in AWS Secrets Manager (never in Terraform state)
    - Must be at least 8 characters long